Kabirxoja/TV_Test/README.md

 ✅ **Launcher Functionality**
 - Works as a full **Home Launcher** (with `HOME` and `LAUNCHER` intent filters).
-- Automatically opens when set as the default launcher on Android TV.
 - Compatible with **Android TV**, **Google TV**, and **Mobile devices**.

 ✅ **App List**